Elizabeth Saviteer, MS, LMHC, CN

 Many of my clients struggled with disordered eating and have put extreme restricting, binging, purging, punitive exercise and body loathing from their teens and twenties in the past.
 They recovered to find normalcy with eating, but other, less dramatic symptoms have eroded their health over time.
 They may not be in the full-on restrict-binge cycle, but that pendulum swings more than they'd like.
 They exercise sporadically, don't sleep consistently, and have trouble dealing with stress.
 And then they feel guilty or frustrated with themselves, believing they "should do better."

-• Making a menu plan and cooking sounds exhausting and boring.
+Making a menu plan and cooking sounds limiting and boring.

 On top of that, many of my clients who had eating disorders when they were younger, had underlying health issues (like IBS, PCOS, celiac), that were never treated.
 These health issues need attention without triggering old, harmful thought patterns.